Skip to ContentSkip to Navigation

 ACADEMIC AND PROFESSIONAL BACKGROUND

-Kristin McGee initiatied the popular music program in the Arts, Culture and Media Department in 2004 to provide students grounding in popular music theory and practice in a rigorous academic environment.
-The program ranges from the study of local musical cultures to historical and aesthetic developments related to popular music genres in mediated and transnational contexts.
+Kristin McGee initiatied the popular music specialization within the Arts, Culture and Media degree program in 2004.
+The program offers a multifacated curriculum for the study of popular music in contemporary contexts while also exploring historical and aesthetic developments related to popular music genres in mediated and transnational contexts.

-She has also worked as a professional musician, composer, and saxophonist in a number of groups in Chicago and Groningen including Los Toallitas, Funkadesi, The Blue Turtle Tea Party, Redmoon Puppet Theatre, the University of Chicago X-Tet, The Northwestern Big Band, the Hericane Saxophone Quartet, the Tinsel Trio and the multi-arts collective Hora Est.
+As a professional musician, composer, and saxophonist, Kristin has performed in a number of groups in Chicago and Groningen including Los Toallitas, Funkadesi, The Blue Turtle Tea Party, Redmoon Puppet Theatre, the University of Chicago X-Tet, The Northwestern Big Band, the Hericane Saxophone Quartet, the Tinsel Trio and the multi-arts collective Hora Est.

 In 2013, she organized the first ever University of Groningen Big Band for students to perform big band arrangements from a variety of periods.
 In 2013, she also initiated the Music Matters series, a lunch-time concert and lecture series aimed at bridging the larger community of Groningen to the academic community of the University of Groningen.